aetel/cutrenet/README.md

 * Run over code and clean up and rewrite necessary parts
 * Check variable names and change them where necessary to keep consistency
 * Localise the whole app user side stuff in Spanish
+* Check css to make it mobile friendly

 ### Application Notes:
 Implemented with Python, Flask, SQLite and spectre.css